History of rail transport in Great Britain 1995 to date

 The period from 1995 covers the history of rail transport in Great Britain following the privatisation of British Rail.
-During this period, passenger volumes have grown rapidly, safety has improved, and subsidies per journey have fallen.
-However, there is debate as to whether this is due to privatisation or to better government regulation.
+During this period, passenger volumes have grown rapidly, safety has improved, and subsidies per journey have fallen, although there is debate as to whether this is due to privatisation or to better government regulation.
 During this period, High Speed 1, the West Coast Main Line upgrade and Crossrail were completed and more construction projects are currently under way.
 The period also saw the demise of privately owned Railtrack and its replacement with government-owned Network Rail.